Von Gierke disease

 Tests that may be done include:

 The goal of treatment is to avoid low blood sugar.
 Eat frequently during the day, especially foods that contain carbohydrates (starches).
 Older children and adults may take cornstarch by mouth to increase their carbohydrate intake.

-A medication called allopurinol can lower blood uric acid and decrease the risk for gout may be prescribed.
+A medicine to lower uric acid in the blood and decrease the risk for gout may be prescribed.
 Your provider may also prescribe medicines to treat kidney disease, high lipids, and to increase the cells that fight infection.

 Early treatment also decreases the rate of severe problems such as:

-Call your health care provider if you have a family history of glycogen storage disease or early infant death due to low blood sugar.
+Call your provider if you have a family history of glycogen storage disease or early infant death due to low blood sugar.

 There is no simple way to prevent glycogen storage disease.

 Couples who wish to have a baby may seek genetic counseling and testing to determine their risk for passing on Von Gierke disease.